 Writing a book is hard.
-Writing a book you're proud of is really hard.
-I have a lot of people to thank for helping me knock this into shape.
+Writing a book you're proud of is harder still.
+I have a lot of people to thank for this.
 Here are some of them.

-Steven Pressfield - for your timely and heartfelt encouragement Seth Godin - for showing me the power of generous emotional labour
+Steven Pressfield - for your timely and heartfelt encouragement

+Seth Godin - for showing me the power of generous emotional labour

-James Altucher - for convincing me to reinvent myself Laura Belgray & Marie Forleo - for giving me decent writing chops Jonathan Mead - for getting me started on this journey in the first place Scott & Chelsea Dinsmore - for inspiring ordinary people to be legends Corbett Barr - for giving me the tools and mindset to blaze my own trail Steph Crowder - for being a champion of endless encouragement Ken W. Fife - for 20 years of mentorship, and for leading by example Michael Yardney - for giving it to me straight, year after year
+James Altucher - for convincing me to reinvent myself

+Laura Belgray & Marie Forleo - for giving me decent writing chops

+Jonathan Mead - for getting me started on this journey in the first place

+Scott & Chelsea Dinsmore - for inspiring ordinary people to be legends

+Corbett Barr - for giving me the tools and mindset to blaze my own trail

+Steph Crowder - for being a champion of endless encouragement

+Ken W. Fife - for over 25 years of mentorship, and for leading by example

+Michael Yardney - for giving it to me straight, year after year